-An international team of researchers from the Eindhoven University of Technology has developed a method that involves a glowing paper strip, a drop of a patient’s blood, and a digital camera to test for infectious diseases in 20 minutes.
-The low-cost test has a lot of potential in developing countries to test for tropical diseases easily.
+A team of researchers has developed a method to test for infectious diseases in 20 minutes using a glowing paper strip, a drop of a patient’s blood, and a digital camera.
+In developing countries, the low-cost test has a lot of potential for quickly testing for tropical diseases.

-The test shows the presence of infectious diseases by searching for certain antibodies in the blood that the body makes in response to, for example, viruses and bacteria.
-Not only is the test a low-cost, rapid alternative to expensive, time-consuming laboratory measurements in hospitals, it could also have utility in regularly monitoring the dose of antibody medicines to be able to take corrective measures in good time.
+The test detects the presence of infectious diseases by looking for specific antibodies in the blood that the body produces in response to viruses and bacteria, for example.
+Not only is the test a low-cost, quick alternative to costly, time-consuming laboratory measurements in hospitals, but it may also be useful in regularly monitoring the dose of antibody medicines to take corrective measures in good time.